Translations

 Introduction

-Greetings, on this warm and mostly sunny day, in early fall.
-Meteorological fall started on the first of this month, as always.
-I don't accept the astronomical beginning of fall, which can vary by three days.
+Greetings on this warm and mostly sunny day in early fall.
+Thank you for dropping by.
+As always, meteorological fall started on the first of this month.
+I ignore the astronomical beginning of fall, which can vary by three days.
 This year, it occurs next Saturday.
-Thank you for dropping by.

-By the way, if you are from Singapore, please help me stop those Singapore “bots” (or web spiders) from crawling my website!
-They increase view totals, but they are not legitimate.
-I'm trying to stomp the spiders, but they keep crawling.
+By the way, if you are from Singapore, please help me stop the Singapore “bots” (or web crawlers) from hitting this website!
+They inflate total views but are not legitimate.
+I'm trying to stomp those web spiders, but they keep crawling around.

-Around these parts of northeast Tennessee, folks -- who were raised here -- know how to pronounce “Appalachian.”
-Interlopers, however, who come into this area, legally or illegally, often mispronounce the word.
-This article -- the 26th entry, under the topic section “Appalachia - Upper East TN -- will, once again, try to educate all interlopers.
+Around these parts of northeast Tennessee, folks raised here know how to pronounce “Appalachian.”
+Interlopers, however, who come into the area legally or illegally, often mispronounce the word.
+This article, the 26th entry in the Appalachia-Northeast Tennessee topic section, will, once again, try to educate all interlopers.

-After all, this website is called “Appalachian Irishman.”
-This article wants all readers -- family, friends, national and international viewers, and even enemies (if I have any) -- to pronounce “Appalachian” correctly, as we do, in these parts.
-Listening to my embedded podcast, below, is crucial!
+After all, this website is titled the “Appalachian Irishman.”
+This article encourages all interlopers to pronounce “Appalachian” correctly, as we do around here.
+Listening to the embedded podcast below is crucial!

 Important Note